 - Seek medical care.
 Don’t worry about how to pay for it or who is responsible, do what you need to make a full recovery.

 - Document as much as possible.
 Save copies of your medical bills, take pictures of the accident scene, and collect contact information from everyone involved in the accident.

 - Contact an attorney to discuss your legal options.
 He or she will determine the appropriate party to file a claim against and take the appropriate actions against the insurance company.

 Uber and Lyft might be newer services in terms of the law, but they are still legally responsible in the event their driver causes an accident on duty.
-Take these steps to protect your case and trust a law firm with experience in this new field.
+Take these steps to protect your case and trust our San Bernardino Accident Lawyers with experience in this new field.